Please take a moment to review our policies and prohibited items.

 It is illegal to carry a firearm, deadly weapon or dangerous ordnance anywhere on the grounds at Muirfield Village Golf Club, unless otherwise authorized by law, this includes off duty law enforcement.
 No person shall knowingly possess, have under person's control, convey, or attempt to convey a deadly weapon or dangerous ordnance onto Tournament grounds.

 No food or beverage is permitted upon admittance.
-No beverage containers of any type are allowed to be brought onto the golf course, including water bottles.
+No beverage containers of any type are allowed to be brought onto the golf course except for medical or infant needs.
 The only food or beverage item that is permitted to leave the golf course is a Dasani water bottle.

 Appropriate casual golf wear with comfortable walking shoes (soft spikes only).